LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-Timeline.md

 ## The Grand Explorers #5.
 4710 AR.
 [Campaign #5 = The Grand Explorers = Starts 5th April.](https://www.notion.so/Campaign-5-The-Grand-Explorers-Starts-5th-April-53e7007ab2a34fe1b6fe706262819e09?pvs=21)

 Campaign #5.
-This is Year 3 of the Grand Explorers.
 Started in 4708 AR.
+This is the year that the grand explorers continues post time skip.

 ## **4711 AR.**